Posted in Cryptos

 Thomas Sowell challenges people who debate him on economic topics with the simple question, “Compared to what?” because many ideas become invalidated when a standard of comparison is set.
 For an example, capitalism is an imperfect system, but when compared to communism, it looks like a brilliant system.
 In fact, when compared to every other economic system, capitalism is the best economic system by far.
 Is it perfect?
 No, but it’s better than all of the alternatives.

 Dash’s success will be predicated on whether its infrastructure can solve problems users experience and whether it can continue iterating on good ideas that users will appreciate in the long run.
 Competition could beat Dash, though Dash has a head start on a lot of its competition, including bitcoin.
-Outside of some internal errors, I don’t see major concerns with Dash and my view of the risk of owning some Dash considering its potential its upside is well worth it.
+Outside of some internal errors, the upside-downside of Dash, considering its technology, is fair.
 If Dash never crosses $100, like I think it will eventually, but only hits $50, that’s still a good deal.
-Additionally, if Dash creates interest bearing accounts that are used to fund masternodes and earn a return – since masternodes pay about 8-11% a year, this will attract even more people when negative interest rates start in the United States, among many other countries.
-Why earn a negative return when you could earn an 8-11% return in a non-inflatable currency?
-No cryptocurrency offers this and yet this is the biggest opportunity to appeal to users, given the environment.
-Never forget – bitcoin ultimately skyrocketed in value because of Quantitative Easing.
-What cryptocurrency will skyrocket in value because of NIRP?

-Finally, I don’t buy anything at any price – this is just retarded financial behavior.
+Finally, no one is forced to buy anything at any price – this is just retarded financial behavior.
 Everything that rises will fall at some point because nothing rises or falls in a straight line; therefore, opportunities to buy anything always exist when prices correct.
 This is healthy, as healthy markets experience corrections.
 In other words, people who want to get rich quick on rapid price increases will eventually be squeezed out of every market due to their incompetent impatience.

 Remember that this is solely my view on Dash’s beginning and there is always a possibility that my view will be wrong.
-Most of my trades are solid; sometimes they don’t work out the way that I thought they would.
 Still, in my view, there are many other great privacy cryptocurrencies, such as Monero, ShadowCash, Boolberry, etc. I think Dash has a strong model, but I could be wrong and it may not be the big winner in the long run of those.
 If it isn’t, more than likely, one of the others will be.
 In fact, timed-investments in Monero, ShadowCash and Boolberry have been spectacular.
 We are very early in the cryptocurrency world, so there’s a possibility of multiple private cryptocurrencies becoming winners.